SHTFDad may collect a share of sales or other compensation from the links on this page.

 Sprains become painful due to the swelling of the tissue surrounding the injury.
 Soaking the sprained or swollen area in a water and Epsom salt solution will help draw out the excess water and lactic acid, thereby easing pain and swelling.

 Baking soda is a well-known natural remedy with entire books written about is healing properties.
 Here are three DIY natural remedies you can make with baking soda:

 A paste of baking soda and water can relieve the itchiness from insect stings and mosquito bites.
 The paste works on chickenpox and poison ivy too!

 Soothe sunburned skin with a warm baking soda and water bath.
 If you are not a fan of soaking up, you can form a paste with baking soda and warm water to apply to the sunburned area.

 Baking soda can make your urine alkaline.
 This makes it impossible for bacteria to thrive so jugging some baking soda and water cocktail can help you out with a bladder infection.

 DIY Natural Remedies – Ginger

-One of the most commonly known ingredients for DIY natural remedies, ginger has been used medicinally for thousands of years for things such as vomiting, nausea and digestive problems.
+One of the most commonly known ingredients for homemade natural remedies, ginger has been used medicinally for thousands of years for things such as vomiting, nausea, and digestive problems.
 Let ginger work its magic on the following too: